-TriStar Portland ER provides the same state-of-the-art, life-saving resources you'd expect from a hospital-based emergency room — close to home and without the wait.
+TriStar Portland provides the same state-of-the-art, life-saving resources you'd expect from a hospital-based emergency room — close to home and without the wait.

 - 8 completely private rooms, including rooms for pediatric patients